emmaunel/NSSA221/README.md

 # NSSA221
-Scripts Assignment

-Bunch for sys admin.
+Bunch of scripts for sys admin.
 Nothing fancy